entropic-security/xgadget/README.md

 ### CLI Binary Releases for Linux

-Commits to this repo's `master` branch automatically run integration tests and build a statically-linked binary for 64-bit Linux.
+Commits to this repo's `main` branch automatically run integration tests and build a statically-linked binary for 64-bit Linux.
 You can [download it here](https://github.com/entropic-security/xgadget/releases) to try out the CLI immediately, instead of building from source.
 Static binaries for Windows may also be supported in the future.